 Encala is a new medical nutrition therapy that serves both as a source of healthy, high-calorie fat as well as a facilitator of absorption of foods and snacks that are consumed with the product.
 The use of the intervention is simple, effective, and minimally disruptive to typical, preferred dietary patterns.

 Encala can potentially have a positive, broad impact on the treatment of a range of conditions.
-It is important to stay informed about what is available so your patients with poor growth or unintentional weight loss can thrive again.
+We hope that Encala is the first of many innovative nutritional supplements that become available so that your patients with poor growth or unintentional weight loss can thrive again.

 - Singh, VK, and Schwarzenberg, SJ.
 2017.
 Pancreatic Insufficiency in Cystic Fibrosis.
 Journal of Cystic Fibrosis, Vol. 6, Suppl.
 2, Nov., accessed via https://www.cysticfibrosisjournal.com/article/S1569-1993(17)30813-5/fulltext